How to Build Referral Partnerships as an Independent Notary

 - Real estate open houses

-- Facebook groups (especially moms groups)
+- Facebook groups (including local moms groups)

 Pro tip: Don’t ignore free local events or mixers hosted by brokers, realtors, or legal professionals.